 To start a shell from the console, click Studio, select the PowerShell tab, and click on Launch PowerShell.

 You must run the shell or script using an identity that has Citrix administration rights.
 Although members of the local administrators group on the Controller automatically have full administrative privileges to allow XenDesktop to be installed, Citrix recommends that for normal operation, you create Citrix administrators with the appropriate rights, rather than use the local administrators account.
-If you are running Windows Server 2008, you must run the shell or script as a Citrix administrator, and not as a member of the local administrators group.

 2.To use SDK cmdlets within scripts, set the execution policy in PowerShell.